Rei-SwitchBot/faq/en-us-second-reply/Keypad Vision.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Is It Possible to Disable the Indicator Light on SwitchBot Keypad Vision?

+Currently, it is not possible to turn off the indicator on the Keypad Vision.
+We apologize for not being able to meet your request at this time, but we will review this matter internally and work towards an improvement in future firmware updates.
+If the Keypad Vision is set to automatic activation, the indicator light may turn on due to passersby.
+As a temporary measure, please configure the settings by navigating to SwitchBot App -> Keypad Vision -> Gear Icon -> Face Entry Settings -> Trigger Face Recognition -> Manual or Custom.